The Challenge: Battle for a New Champion: Final Challenge

 For the Chaos Phase, players compete in a challenge where winner earns the power to select one contestant to compete in an elimination.
-The selected contestant then participates in the Draw by selecting between six covered poles to determine their opponent in the elimination.
+The selected contestant then participates in the Draw by selecting between six covered poles to determine their opponent.
 Four of the poles contain the names of the non-immune finalists while two poles allow the selected player to choose any player as their opponent.